arimame/doughco/README.md

   - Check the seeds file to see what gets seeded in the DB
 7. Run the server: `npm run local`
 8. Visit `http://localhost:8080/`

-## Dependencies

-- Node 5.10.x or above
-- NPM 3.8.x or above